How to troubleshoot Chrome problems on a Mac

-- In Task Manager click the Memory column to sort them
+- In Task Manager, click the Memory Footprint column to sort them.

 Now you can determine what sites and extensions use up the most memory in Chrome.
 You can still visit one of these sites but maybe don’t leave it open in a tab anymore.
-Also remember that even sites that aren’t memory hogs can still be a battery drain if you have a lot of tabs open.
+Also, remember that even sites that aren’t memory hoggers can still be a battery drain if you have a lot of tabs open.

 Does Chrome on your Mac feel like browsing through a swamp?
-If browser responsiveness is slowing, even to the point of Chrome freezing, it’s time to drain the swamp.
+If browser responsiveness is slowing, it’s time to drain the swamp.

 Why is Google Chrome so slow?
 We mentioned earlier that Chrome is resource-heavy, especially on your CPU.
 Chrome is fast when your Mac has the resources available, but when they are limited, and Chrome is demanding more than your Mac can give — swamp time.

-The tip from Mac Battery Draining Fast will help a lot, but if you’re still experiencing slowness or Chrome keeps freezing, there are other fixes you can turn to.
+The tip from the previous section will help a lot, but if you’re still experiencing slowness, there are other fixes you can turn to.

 To manually delete your Chrome cache on Mac:

 - Open Chrome and choose Chrome in the top menu.

 - Select Clear Browsing Data.